tidy-finance/website/docs/50_parametric_portfolio_policies.md

 }
 ```

-In the next step we compute the portfolio weights for the arbitrary vector $\theta_0$.
+In the next step, we compute the portfolio weights for the arbitrary vector $\theta_0$.
 In the example below, we use the value-weighted portfolio as a benchmark and allow negative portfolio weights.

 ```r